webiny/commodo/packages/hooks/README.md

 This is where the `withHooks` higher order function comes in.
 It creates a new function, decorated with methods for defining custom hooks and registration of hook callbacks.

+A good example where hooks are efficiently utilized is the [withStorage](../fields-storage) higher order function.
+Once applied, it registers a set of hooks like `beforeCreate`, `afterCreate`, `beforeUpdate` and so on.
+Please check the documention of the package for more information.

 ## Example
 In the following example, an "emailSent" hook is defined in the `sendEmail` method.
 Note that the `await` keyword is prepended, since registered hook callbacks can contain async code.
 But this is not a requirement - in some cases making a call without the `await` keyword could also suffice.